 The Center for Green Schools provides resources, recognition, and information to green schools across the US.

-The Green Apple Day of Service, which will take place on or around Saturday, Sept.
-26, 2015 (anytime this fall), gives parents, teachers, students, companies and local organizations the opportunity to transform all schools into healthy, safe and productive learning environments through local service projects.
+The Green Apple Day of Service gives parents, teachers, students, companies and local organizations the opportunity to transform all schools into healthy, safe and productive learning environments through local service projects.
 Be sure to check out project ideas, pick up helpful event resources, read about last year’s impact, find an event in your area and register your 2015 event today!

 The Green and Healthy Schools Academy at Pittsburgh’s Green Building Alliance and its stakeholders are committed to the vision that all students and all schools are healthy and high performing within a generation.
 To that end, GBA assists schools with integrating sustainability into their buildings, curriculum, and culture through inspirational, comprehensive, and developmental education.
 The Green & Healthy Schools Academy programming aligns with the national U.S. Department of Education’s Green Ribbon Schools program that promotes three pillars for sustainable and healthy schools: reduced environmental impact and operational costs; health and wellness of students and staff; and providing effective environmental and sustainability education to promote civic skills, environmental stewardship, and a strong foundation for career and college pathways.
 Schools can have a significant impact on student and teacher health and performance, as well as the health, vitality, and economic development of their surrounding community.
 With the participation of school representatives and help from community partners and school sustainability advisors, GBA’s Green & Healthy Schools Academy is creating a community within and among schools to advance healthy and high performing places for learning throughout the region.